lukezhangui/thoughts/a list of things to do.md

 - Split up an annoying task into parts, do only 1 part.
 - Go take a nap.
 - Go back to the basics: Go do something without technology at all.
 Practice some handwriting on paper, sing for a bit, draw on a piece of paper, make a bit of food.

+#Your second life!
+Stuff to do inside the computer
+- Learn something about git.
+Because git is awesome (1)
+- Try groceries delivery.
+Why walk and go out when I can get it at my door? try a service.
 - Technology is the future: Go research a hobby project using new technologies.
 Rent a new camera, print something 3d, buy a movie online, pay for a service/trial.
 (1)
+- APIs are simpler than I thought.
+Make a super uber simple api that returns my name.
+- Lose the jquery, find a small piece of code, no more than five lines currently written in jquery.
+Write in plain JS.
+(2)
+- ~~Simple little blog.
+Install a github pages blog in 30 sec.
+Don't research, just do it for shit and giggles~~
 - ~~play with github pages~~
-- Learn something about git.
-Because git is awesome (1)
-- Try groceries delivery.
-Why walk and go out when I can get it at my door? try a service.
+- ~~How to write css better? reverse engineer the media object in major frameworks~~

 #Something to read without doing anything
 - Knowledge transfer.
 How does an observable work in objective C, angular?